The 7 best Sherwin Williams Shades for north facing and low light (or poorly lit) rooms

 Despite the name, this really isn’t a white.
 It’s more of a light tan.
 And, it yellow undertones are warm and this helps reflect the light (hence the high LRV for a non-white color).

 It’s kind of a wheat color.
 Antique White helps make the molding and other wall items just pop.
 It’s a subdued color, and it’s calming.
+You can get a sample here.

 2. Accessible Beige (SW 7036) – LRV 59